Duality and Optimality of Auctions for Uniform Distributions

+which shows that it is a feasible dual solution.
+The lemma follows by observing that the dual objective is $\int_L^H z(x)\, dx = \int_L^H \max(0,\varphi(x))f(x)\, dx$, equal to the value obtained by Myerson's optimal mechanism. \end{proof}

+We now exhibit a (nonregular) distribution for which the relaxed primal and the dual give suboptimal solutions.
+Consider the probability distribution with cdf

-The probability distribution on the left of Fig.~\ref{fig:convexity1} is not regular and its revenue function $R(x)=x(1-F(x))$ is not concave; equivalently, $-R'(x)=F(x)+xf(x)-1$ is not monotone nondecreasing.
-The revenue curve is shown on the right of the figure.
+over the unit interval $I$.
+Distribution $F$ is drawn on the left part of \cref{fig:convexity1}; it is not regular and its revenue function $R(x)=x(1-F(x))$ is not concave.
+The revenue curve is shown on the right part of the figure.
 The points $x_0$, $x_2$, and $x_3$ are extrema; the point $x_1$ induces the same revenue with $x_3$.

-Figure~\ref{fig:convexity2} shows the optimal solutions.
-The optimal primal solution is $u(x)=\max(0, x-x_0)$ and corresponds to the deterministic selling mechanism with reserve price $x_0$.
-The optimal dual solution is $z(x)$ which is equal to $F(x)+xf(x)-1$ in the intervals $[x_0,x_1]$ and $[x_3,1]$.
-The integral of $-R'(x)$ in $[x_1,x_3]$ is 0 (by the definition of $x_1$).
-The flattening of the $-R'(x)$ curve in this interval is similar to the \emph{ironing process} of \citet{Myerson:1981aa}.
-It follows that the integral of $z(x)$ in the interval $[x_0,1]$ is equal to the integral of $-R'(x)$, and therefore equal to $x_0(1-F(x_0))$, which is the optimal value.
+\Cref{fig:convexity2-left} shows the optimal solutions.
+The optimal primal solution is $u(x)=\max(0, x-x_0)$ and corresponds to the deterministic mechanism with reserve price $x_0$.
+The figure also shows $z(x)$ of the corresponding dual solution.
+This was computed by taking the dual program including the $w(x)$ constraints corresponding to convexity; showing how we computed this $z(x)$ is beyond the scope of this appendix note and we only provide it so that the reader can compare it with the relaxed solution in the right part of the figure.

-This example illustrates that convexity is in some cases necessary to obtain optimal primal and dual solutions.
-The right part of Fig.~\ref{fig:convexity2} shows the optimal dual solution $z_1(x)=\max(0, -R'(x))$ and the corresponding primal solution when we drop the convexity constraint.
-To see that this is optimal, observe first that the dual solution with $z(x)=z_1(x)$ and $s(x)=\max(0, R'(x))$ is feasible (in fact, it satisfies the $u(x)$ and $u(H)$ constraints tightly) and has optimal value
+\Cref{fig:convexity2-right} shows the optimal solutions for the relaxed primal program and its dual.
+The dual solution has $z(x)=\max(0, \varphi(x)) f(x)$ and $s(x)=-\min(0,\varphi(x)) f(x)$.
+As it was shown in the proof of the above lemma, this is a feasible dual solution.
+It corresponds to the primal solution shown in the figure.